baggepinnen/MatrixProfile.jl/README.md

 - `th` is a threshold on how far nearby in time two motifs are allowed to be.
 ![motif_plot](figures/motifs.svg)

+Also see the function `anomalies(profile)` to find anomalies in the data, sometimes called *discords*.

 ## Arbitrary metrics and input types
 The matrix profile can be computed for any object that has a "time axis" as a notion of distance.
 The examples so far have dealt with one-dimensional arrays of real numbers with the Euclidean metric, for which the matrix profile is particularly efficient to compute.
 We do not have to limit ourselves to this setting, though, and `matrix_profile` accepts any array-like object and any distance function on the form `dist(x,y)`.
 The interface looks like this